Leo3418/leo3418.github.io/collections/_posts/en/2020-07-27-compile-vcgencmd-on-fedora.md

 crw-rw----.
 1 root video 511, 0 Nov  9 23:17 /dev/vchiq
 ```

-{% include asciinema-player.html name="udev-rule.cast" poster="npt:11" %}

 Once this is done, any user in the `video` group can invoke `vcgencmd` without
 getting the same error.
-You can use the following command to add your own user
+The following command can be used to add the current
-account to the `video` group; however, **you must re-login to let the change
+user account to the `video` group; however, **the change will not take effect
-take effect**.
+until the account is logged out**.

 ```console
 $ sudo usermod -aG video $USER